apache/activemq-artemis/docs/user-manual/en/address-model.md

 ### Configuring a Multicast Prefix

-In <broker-instance>/etc/broker.xml, add the anycastPrefix to the URL of the desired acceptor.
-In the example below, the acceptor is configured to use multicast:// for the multicastPrefix.
-Client code can specify multicast://foo/ if the client needs the message sent to only the multicast queues of the address.
+In `<broker-instance>/etc/broker.xml`, add the `multicastPrefix` to the URL of the desired acceptor.
+In the example below, the acceptor is configured to use `multicast://` for the `multicastPrefix`.
+Client code can specify `multicast://foo/` if the client needs to send a message to only one of the `MULTICAST` queues.

 ```xml
 <configuration ...>